 He also remembered barnstorming with Honus Wagner and playing games against Jim Thorpe, meeting (and liking) the intelligent Pirates general manager, Branch Rickey, and having a meal with Charles Lindbergh, who was the brother-in-law of Groskloss’s college roommate.

-I found two articles about Groskloss written by Pittsburgh Post-Gazette writer Gene Collier, the first of which was written when he turned 100 on Opening Day, 2006, and the last of which was written when he died three months later.
+I found two articles about Groskloss written by Pittsburgh Post-Gazette writer Gene Collier, the first of which was written when he turned 100 on Opening Day, 2006, and the last of which was written when he died three months later on July 15, 2006.
 Unfortunately, the SABR website is down right now and I can’t dig through old Sporting News articles.
 Maybe later this week if time allows… Collier’s articles are very well done.